-This is the first chapter of my upcoming book, Seasons, My Journey into Grief.
-My book chronicles my husband's battle with sarcoidosis and my own recovery after his death.
-It was
+This is the first chapter of my latest book, Seasons, My Journey into Grief.
+It chronicles my husband's battle with sarcoidosis and my own recovery after his death.
+It was also selected

-also selected for the anthology, Rave Soup for the Writer's Soul, Volume 3, published by
+for the anthology, Rave Soup for the Writer's Soul, Volume 3, published by Rave Reviews

 On Father’s Day of 2016, I lost my husband.
 We’d been married forty-one years, and had dated six years before that.
 I’d been with him since I was eighteen, so I really couldn’t imagine life without him.
 The first thing I said when the doctor and chaplain told me he was gone was this: “How will I ever survive?”